Subhra264/psbt_poc/README.md

         match self.version [
             PsbtV0 => Ok(self),
             PsbtV2 => {
-                // Similar to previous approach, but returns `PartiallySignedTransaction` }
+                // Similar to the previous approach, but returns `PartiallySignedTransaction` }
         ]
     }